eduardocasino/TI-Bipolar-PROM-programmer-shield/software/README.md

                             the screen or, if an output file name is provided, dump the contents with the format specified by the -format option.
     -w[rite]    [ADDRESS]   Program chip.
-If ADDRESS is provided, program just that location with data specified with the -data option.
+If ADDRESS is provided, program beginning at that location with data specified with the -data option.
 If not, an input filename must be specified.
     -s[imulate] [ADDRESS]   Program simulation.
 Will success of fail as the write command, but without actually burning the chip.
     -v[erify]   [ADDRESS]   Verify data.
 Same options as for -write|-simulate.
-    -d[ata]     BYTE        Byte to program, simulate or verify.
+    -d[ata]     STRING      Binary string to program, simulate or verify.
+Can contain hex and oct escaped binary chars.
     -i[nput]    FILE        File to read the data from.
     -o[utput]   FILE        File to save the data to.
     -f[ormat]   {bin,ihex}  File format.
 Defaults to bin.